 The conclusion of the Uruguay Round left several major gaps in the free trade agenda.
-From the perspective of developing countries, the most important were in agriculture and in certain manufacturing sectors of special interest to poorer countries.
+From the perspective of developing countries, the most important were in agriculture and in certain manufacturing sectors of special importance in poorer countries.

 Powerful agricultural lobbies in Japan, the US and Canada, and most importantly the EU succeeded in preserving high levels of protection for number of major agricultural sectors in which some developing countries are potentially highly competitive.
-The result of this protection is a loss of export opportunities, and a significant decline in the terms of trade of potential exporters of such products.
+The result of this protection is a loss of export opportunities, and a negative impact on the terms of trade of potential exporters of such products.
+For net importers, the terms of trade effect is positive.